Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 • Ignoring training and assuming the trek will be easy

-• Overtraining on flat roads and not on hills
+• Overtraining on flat roads without practicing on hills

-• Carrying a heavy backpack, they haven’t practiced with
+• Carrying a heavy backpack without practicing with it

 • Focusing only on running instead of hiking